koesij/koesij.github.io/_posts/2024-09-09-Learning_protocols_review.md

     # nav: "counts"
 ---

-## Coneel Casert, Stephen Whitelam
+## Casert, Corneel, and Stephen Whitelam.
+"Learning protocols for the fast and efficient control of active matter." *arXiv preprint arXiv:2402.18823* (2024).

 ### Abstract